Filirom1/haibu-vagrant/README.md

 An Haibu VM, the fist step to the cloud !
 =========================================

-Do you want to test [haibu](https://github.com/nodejitsu/haibu) ?
-In a VM ?
+Do you want to test [haibu](https://github.com/nodejitsu/haibu) in a VM ?

 Or simply to create a lot of VMs to deploy your node-js apps easily?